Limenius/ReactBundle/Resources/doc/index.md

 Installation
 ------------

 First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you.
 Feel free to clone it, run it, experiment, and copy the pieces you need to your project.
-Being this bundle a fontend-oriented bundle, you are expected to have a compatible frontend setup.
+Being this bundle a frontend-oriented bundle, you are expected to have a compatible frontend setup.

 ### Step 1: Download the Bundle